Using Fortanix Data Security Manager with MongoDB Encryption at Rest - Windows

 mongod --enableEncryption --kmipServerName integrationtest.eastus.cloudapp.azure.com --kmipPort 5696 --kmipClientCertificateSelector thumbprint=28885b9c95b999b342da9ba9f4ac9bcdffa0e52b --dbpath D:\DBA –kmipRotateMasterKey

-2. After the command runs successfully a key would be created within Fortanix DSM as shown in the below:
+2. After the command runs successfully a key would be created within Fortanix DSM: